Achieve NIS2 Compliance with 42Gears Solutions

 • Policies and procedures for evaluating the effectiveness of security measures.

-• Security around the procurement of systems and the development and operation of systems.
-This means having policies for handling and reporting vulnerabilities.
+• Security around the procurement, development, and operation of systems, including vulnerability handling and reporting policies.

-• The use of multi-factor authentication, continuous authentication solutions, voice, video, and text encryption, and encrypted internal emergency communication, when appropriate.
+• Multi-factor authentication, continuous authentication solutions, and encrypted communications, where appropriate.

 Conclusion

-Disclaimer: While achieving NIS 2 Compliance requires implementing a comprehensive set of controls, Mobile Device Management (MDM) solutions can address many, but not all, of these controls.
-A layered security approach that combines MDM with other security solutions is typically necessary to meet all NIS2 requirements.
+Disclaimer: Achieving NIS2 compliance requires implementing a comprehensive set of controls.
+Mobile Device Management (MDM) solutions can address many, but not all, of these controls.
+A layered security approach combining MDM with other security solutions is typically necessary to meet all NIS2 requirements.

 FAQs